axeljamal/npm-es6-readme-generator/README.md

   Fork or clone the repository, npm i inquirer on terminal, node index.js to prompt the questions.

+  Reposotory:
       git@github.com:axeljamal/npm-es6-readme-generator.git
+  Install the following on terminal:
       npm i
+  Run this on terminal:
       node index.js